 With public replies, winning an argument with a frustrated customer is difficult, and it’s not the goal you should be working toward.
 Instead, aim for a resolution that satisfies the complaint, remedies your online reputation and doesn’t lash out at the reviewer.
 In your reply, remember to:

-- Be nice and keep things professional.
+- Keep things professional.

 - Don’t get personal.